-Music Director and Principal Conductor
+Music Director & Principal Conductor

 For further information, please visit Sir Andrew's website.